Rana Bhagwandas

-Rana Bhagwandas (20 December 1942 – 23 February 2015) was a Pakistani jurist who served as a senior judge and acting chief justice of the Supreme Court of Pakistan (CJP).
+Rana Bhagwandas (20 December 1942 – 23 February 2015) was a Pakistani jurist who served as a judge and acting Chief Justice of the Supreme Court of Pakistan (CJP).
 He enjoyed extremely high reputation as a judge.
 He remained the acting CJP during the 2007 judicial crisis in Pakistan, and also briefly became the acting Chief Justice of Pakistan when the incumbent Iftikhar Muhammad Chaudhry went on foreign tours in 2005 and 2006, and thus became the first Hindu and the second non-Muslim to serve as chief of the highest court in Pakistan.
 Rana Bhagwandas also worked as the Chairman of Federal Public Service Commission of Pakistan.
 He headed the interview panel for the selection of the federal civil servants in 2009.

 Early life

 Rana Bhagwandas was born on 20 December 1942 into a Sindhi Hindu Rajput family in Naseerabad, in the Larkana District (now Qambar Shahdadkot District) of the Sind Province of British India.
 He studied law and received a Master's degree in Islamic studies.
 He joined the bar in 1965 and after two years of practising law with Abdul Ghafoor Bhurgri, an eminent lawyer of Larkana, joined the Pakistani judicial system in 1967.
 Later, he became a sessions judge, and subsequently, a judge of the Sindh High Court.
 He was not a fan of cricket, but remained a supporter of the Pakistan cricket team.